Communications and Computing & Engineering Building

 JRN 263.
 Broadcast News Writing.3 Credits.

 Students are introduced to the fundamentals of writing for the broadcast media in a professional environment.
-Topics include writing for radio and television, as well as integrating sound and video into news stories.
+Topics include writing for audio and television, as well as integrating sound and video into news stories.
 The course also provides a basic understanding of primary journalistic values such as accuracy and fairness as they apply to broadcast news.

 Prerequisites: Take COM 140.